blessandsoul/project-x/README.md

 ### Frontend

 - React + TypeScript + Vite
-- Tailwind CSS (v4) for styling
+- Tailwind CSS for styling
 - shadcn/ui and Radix primitives for reusable, accessible components
-- React Router for client-side routing
+- React Router for client‑side routing
-- `@faker-js/faker` for realistic mock data
+- `@faker-js/faker` for realistic mock data and demo content

 ### Backend

 - Fastify (Node.js) for the HTTP API
-- MySQL2 for database connectivity
+- MySQL2 for database connectivity (can be swapped for another SQL engine)
-- JWT-based authentication for protected endpoints
+- JWT‑based authentication for protected endpoints
 - VIN decoding service integrating the NHTSA VPIC API

 ### Tooling